-Ascend is a more intensive outpatient group-based program that provides comprehensive, collaborative and integrated treatment to young adults between the ages of 18-28 in an emotionally safe environment.
-Participants work with their peers and treatment team in a combination of treatment modalities and structured activities for 17-20 hours a week to address long standing mood disorders and executive function challenges.
+Ascend is an intensive outpatient group-based program that provides comprehensive, collaborative and integrated treatment to young adults between the ages of 18-28 in an emotionally safe environment.
+Participants work with their peers and treatment team in a combination of treatment modalities and structured activities for 17-20 hours a week to address long standing mood and anxiety disorders as well as executive function challenges.

 Ascend helps participants identify and accomplish short and long-term goals that support life-long mood stability and daily functional behaviors.
 With equal attention to developing emotional stability and functional behavior, participants progress through three stages of treatment in a 3-6 month period.
 Participants develop self-awareness and skills essential to building confidence, learning, self-care, healthy relationships, problem-solving and balancing goal directed behaviors with mental health and well-being.

 - Group Therapy (Each different group is described separately by clicking the link below.)